 In Elgar House at North Bristol Trust (NBT), data was collected from healthcare staff on the wards, key stakeholders involved in the project, and the dancers from the project.
 From all wards and trusts observational data was collected from patients but no other engagement with patients was made.
 Data was collected using weekly observational reports, feedback forms, staff surveys and online and face-to-face interviews, all interview guides and examples of reports and surveys are included in Appendix 3.
 Comments written by visitors and placed into the comments box situated on the ward were also included in this evaluation.
 All data was collected throughout the project from June 2022 to August 2023.
-Data was retrospectively accessed from the ward (NBT only) to assess average length of stay, number of falls, rate of discharge, rate of readmission etc. Staff interviews were conducted on the ward during a Dance for Dementia session.
-Brief semi-structured interviews were conducted with eleven members of staff.
+Data was retrospectively accessed from the ward (NBT only) to assess average length of stay, number of falls, rate of discharge, rate of readmission etc. Staff interviews were conducted with eleven members of staff.
 Table 2 shows the breakdown of staff who were interviewed.
 All interview were analysed thematically.